 After the loose confederation of thirteen former British colonies known as the “United States of America” drew up a constitution which created a federal government and bound them together as one nation in 1788, one of the first orders of business was to choose a location for the new nation’s capital.
 As the result of a series of compromises, New York City was designated as the temporary capital of the USA for sixteen months beginning in 1789 (in time for the inauguration of the first president, George Washington); the American seat of government was then moved to Philadelphia until 1800, when it was finally relocated to its permanent home in the newly-created District of Columbia.

 The new capital needed to include a residence for the chief executive, of course, and so the cornerstone for the “President’s House,” designed by Irish-born architect James Hoban, was laid in October of 1792.
 Although George Washington oversaw the building’s construction, he retired before its completion, and so second president John Adams and his wife Abigail became the first occupants of the residence in 1800 (even though work on the edifice was far from finished).
 The Adamses had only a year to enjoy their new home before giving way to Thomas Jefferson, who was sworn in as the third U.S. president in 1801.

-The residence of the President of the United States of America had no official designation back in the early 19th century, and it was generally referred to simply as the President’s House.”
+The residence of the President of the United States of America had no official designation back in the early 19th century, and it was generally referred to simply as the “President’s House.”
 In 1812, war broke out between the United States and Great Britain, and in August 1814 President James Madison and his wife Dolly were forced to flee their residence when a British expedition to Chesapeake Bay won an easy victory at Bladensburg (Maryland) and took the city of Washington, setting fire to several public buildings including the Capitol and the President’s House.
 This historical event has since been embodied in a legend which proclaims that the White House only obtained that name after its torching by the British, when portions of the residence were rebuilt and the exterior was painted white (over the original gray) to cover the obvious burn marks:

 1814 was also the year the British burned Washington, DC. and the President’s home had to be repainted white — hence the White House of today!